What is exfoliation?

 Skin exfoliation is a naturally occurring process.
 However, often your skin does need help with it.

-Over the course of life cycle skin cells move from dermis to the epidermis.
+Over the course of the life cycle, skin cells move from dermis to the epidermis.
 When they reach the top they die.
-But these dead cells don’t miraculously disappear, they often accumulate and cause skin’s surface to appear rough and dull, Exfoliating also stimulates turnover of skin cells, that’s why regular exfoliation is one of the effective ways for maintaining radiant healthy even- toned skin.
+But these dead cells don’t miraculously disappear, they often accumulate and cause skin’s surface to appear rough and dull, Exfoliating also stimulates the turnover of skin cells, that’s why regular exfoliation is one of the effective ways for maintaining radiant healthy even-toned skin.